Nde-Dilan/cultura/README.md

 ## 📝 Description

 Cultura is a mobile application dedicated to preserving and revitalizing Cameroon's vernacular languages.
-Built with Flutter, it provides an interactive and engaging platform for learning local languages through various features including flashcards, stories, and cultural content.
+Built with Flutter, it provides an interactive and engaging platform for learning local languages through various features including translations, stories, and cultural content.

 ## ✨ Features